 The PGY IV resident rotations include time on the Sports Medicine Service, as well as the Foot and Ankle, Night Float, Joint Reconstruction, Hand, and Spine Services.

-PGY V resident rotations include time on the trauma service at Parkland Health & Hospital System, the Dallas VA hospital, Norwick-England, Baylor University Medical Center (tumor service), and chosen electives.
+PGY V resident rotations include time on the trauma service at Parkland Health & Hospital System, the VA Medical Center, Norwick-England, Baylor University Medical Center (tumor service), and chosen electives.

 During the course of four years, each resident spends approximately 12–18 months on adult orthopaedics, 9–12 months on pediatric orthopaedics, and 18 months in orthopaedic trauma.
 Regarding subspecialty exposure, an equal amount of time is spent in spine, hand, foot and ankle, sports, and oncology/amputation services.

 The UT Southwestern University Hospitals and associated outpatient facilities provide our residents with ample exposure to a wide variety of elective orthopaedics surgery in a private practice type setting.
 Parkland Health & Hospital System and Children’s Medical Center Dallas each have a Level I trauma center and provide approximately 65–70 percent of orthopaedic trauma services in the greater Dallas area.
 Texas Scottish Rite Hospital for Children has numerous world-renowned pediatric orthopaedists, all of whom are full-time UT Southwestern faculty and provide care to a great number of children from across the country.